bolek42/bolek42.github.io/sec/iota.md

 # Estimating Bit Security
 To estimate the bit security I made one assumption, that the signed hash is purely random.
-Of course as the hash is normalized this is not true in practice.
+Of course, as the hash is normalized this is not true in practice.
 Let $b'_i$ be the forged and $b^j_i$ the legitimate signature and assume that the propability of finding a signature is:

 $$ P = \prod_i P(b'_i > Max_j(b^j_i)) $$